 If the carburetor does not function after being cleaned, you may need to rebuild it or replace it with a new carburetor.

 Carburetors for a Ryobi string trimmer can run between $40-$70 depending on your model.
 Depending on the model string trimmer, the age of the unit, and the price of the carburetor, you need to decide if it’s best to invest the money into replacing the carburetor or into a new string trimmer.

 You can also bring your string trimmer to a small engine repair shop to have the carburetor cleaned or replaced if you are not comfortable doing this.
 Note: the repair shop may just replace the carburetor instead of taking time to clean it.

 This isn’t a bad thing.
-The amount of labor that will be charged to remove, clean and reinstall a carburetor may be the equal to or more than the cost of just replacing it with a new one.
+The amount of labor that will be charged to remove, clean, and reinstall a carburetor may be equal to or more than the cost of just replacing it with a new one.

 Plugged Fuel Vent on a Ryobi String Trimmer